Nicolab/crystal-dbx/README.md

 1. You only need Git, Docker and Docker-compose installed on your machine.
 2. Clone this repo and run `./scripts/prepare`.
-3. Run first `docker-compose up`, then `./scripts/just dev-spec`).
+3. Run first `docker-compose up`,
+  3.1. then enter to container `docker-compose exec test_pg bash` (or `test_sqlite` service), 3.2. into the container `just dev-spec`.
-4. Check the project before committing or pushing: `./scripts/check`
+4. Check the project before committing or pushing, from the host: `./scripts/check`

-It's just Docker and docker-compose, you can directly type the commands Docker and docker-compose if you prefer.
+It's just Docker and docker-compose, you can directly type all the commands Docker and docker-compose.

 ✨ Example: